RobertoLewis/acoustic-quinoa/_posts/2014-10-01-before-and-after-an-easy-to-remember-rule-for-using-the-compound-modifier.md

 ---
 layout: post
-title:  Before and After: An Easy-to-Remember Rule for Using the Compound Modifier
+title:  "Before and After: An Easy-to-Remember Rule for Using the Compound Modifier"
 author: roberto
 categories: [ blog ]
-image: assets/images/5.jpg
+image:
-featured: true
+featured: false
 ---

 Learning the correct way to hyphenate a compound modifier will help you to produce well-written sentences with confidence.